spikeyamk/teplotna_komora/README.md

 ```
     const std::array<uint8_t, 4> data { 0, 1, 2, 3 };
 ```
-Use this sort of initialization for all data types.
-- Don't use unecessary `void` keyword in places of function declarations with no arguments.
-It's not needed in C++.
-Don't do:
+- Don't use unecessary `void` keyword in places of function declarations with no arguments like this:
 ```
     void func(void);
 ```
-Instead do:
+Instead use:
 ```
     void func();
 ```